rsksmart/devportal-1.0/rif/rns/guide/brave.md

 ## Locate Brave's Wallet

-The wallet in the Brave browser is not as prominent as it is with Chrome or Firefox Nifty and Metamask plugins.
+The wallet in the Brave browser is not as prominent as it is with Chrome or Firefox Metamask plugins.
 The wallet is located under the Main Menu / Crypto Wallet:

 ![Brave - Locate Brave Wallet](/rif/rns/guide/images/brave-locate-brave-wallet.jpg)